Looking to redecorate or redesign your apartment, but tight on space and/or you are at the mercy of a landlord?

 7. Get creative with statement wall designs

 If you can paint, do.
 It’s one of the easiest and cheapest ways to switch up a space.
-You don’t just have to stick to one block color either, add a feature wall with color blocking or try out an ombre paint effect.
+You don’t just have to stick to one block colour either, add a feature wall with colour blocking or try out an ombre paint effect.

 8. Cover boring tiles with decals

-If your bathroom tiles or kitchen splashback are in need of a refresh, steal this idea from @spencer.monk and cover them in stylish stickers (yes they do exist, just check out the awesome selection at Etsy).
+If your bathroom tiles or kitchen splashback are in need of a refresh, steal this idea from @spencer.monk and cover them in stylish stickers (yes they do exist, just check out the awesome selection at Etsy as well as our pick of the best wall stickers)

 9. Camouflage the carpet